Personal development

 9. Engage in Group Activities: Participate in group activities, workshops, or classes that interest you.
 These settings provide opportunities for gradual social interaction within a structured environment.

 10. Reach Out Gradually: Approach potential friends with a gradual progression of interactions.
-Start with casual conversations and gradually increase the depth of your interactions as you feel more comfortable.
+Start with casual conversations and gradually increase the depth as you feel more comfortable.

 11. Celebrate Small Wins: Acknowledge and celebrate every positive step you take in building friendships, no matter how small.
 Each interaction is an opportunity for growth.